VirologyCharite/gb2seq/README.md

 ### describe-genome.py

 `describe-genome.py` has many uses.
-It can extract multiple features from multiple give genomes, as amino acids or nucleotides (or both).
+It can extract multiple features from multiple given genomes, as amino acids or nucleotides (or both).
 It will print to standard error by default, but if you use the `--outDir` option to provide a directory, individual output files with (hopefully) self-explanatory names will be created in that directory.
 The directory